Xilinx/RFSoC2x2-PYNQ/README.md

-# RFSoC 2x2
+# RFSoC 2x2 Kit

-View the *RFSoC 2x2 GitHub page* for this repository on [www.rfsoc-pynq.io](http://www.rfsoc-pynq.io/).
+View the *RFSoC 2x2 Kit GitHub page* for this repository on [www.rfsoc-pynq.io](http://www.rfsoc-pynq.io/).

-This repository is used to host the *GitHub Documentation Page* for the RFSoC2x2 board, and also includes board collateral including sources for the RFSoC 2x2 *base* design.
+This repository is used to host the *GitHub Documentation Page* for the RFSoC2x2 kit.
+It includes the sources for the documentation, and board collateral including source code and build scripts for the RFSoC 2x2 *base* design.
-This design files in this repository are compatible with PYNQ v2.6.0 and later.
+This design files in this repository are compatible with Xilinx Vivado 2020.1 and PYNQ v2.6.0 and later.

 ![alt](./docs/images/01_rfsoc_2x2_t.png)

-## Steps to rebuild SD image (Linux)
+## Steps to rebuild the PYNQ SD card image for the RFSoC 2x2 (Linux)

 1. First choose a location to clone this repository: